thosgood/this-weeks-finds/markdown/101-151/week120.md

 > We draw parallels between the recently introduced \`\`Immirzi
 > ambiguity'' of the Ashtekar-like formulation of canonical quantum
 > gravity and other ambiguities that appear in Yang-Mills theories, like
-> the θ ambiguity.
+> the \theta ambiguity.
 We also discuss ambiguities in the Maxwell case, and
 > implication for the loop quantization of these theories.

 12) John Baez and Stephen Sawin, Diffeomorphism-invariant spin network